benbaptist/minecraft-wrapper/README.md

-      --encoding, -e       Specify an encoding (other than utf-8) --betterconsole, -b  Use "better console" feature to anchor your imput at the bottom of the console (anti- scroll-away feature) --passphrase, -p     Passphrase used to encrypt all passwords in Wrapper.
+      --encoding, -e       Specify an encoding (other than utf-8) --betterconsole, -b  Use "better console" feature to anchor your imput at the bottom of the console (anti- scroll-away feature) Also implements jline-like functionality with arrow
+                           keys and bash-like command history memory.
+      --passphrase, -p     Passphrase used to encrypt all passwords in Wrapper.
                            Please use as fairly long phrase (minimum is 8 characters).
 If not specified, or incorrectly supplied,